-This treatment may be recommended after surgery if the cancer has spread, especially if the melanoma could not be removed completely.
-There are different options for immunotherapy although they all serve to help the body’s immune system better recognize cancer cells and destroy them.
+This treatment may be recommended after surgery if the cancer has spread, especially if the melanoma cannot be removed completely.
+There are different options for immunotherapy although they all help the body’s immune system better recognize cancer cells and destroy them.

 This is another treatment that may be recommended after surgery if the cancer has spread.
 This medicine takes advantage of targeted specific weaknesses on cancer cells and destroys them in areas far away from the skin.